fadden/CiderPress2/FileConv/Doc/AppleWorks-notes.md

 ### Post-v3 Changes ###

+v4 and v5 made numerous improvements, some of which require changes to the way data is stored.
+Some newer files may not load correctly with v3.

 v5 introduced support for inverse and MouseText characters.
 These just use previously-unused byte ranges.
 The definition for character encoding becomes:
 ```